Seasonality in 5 Words:

-If you are blogging for the social aspects and SEO benefits then create antoher spreadsheet with an editorial schedule.
-For example for the gift business we were writing 3 posts per week (then every day during the Christmas run up)
+If you are blogging about the social aspects and SEO benefits then create another spreadsheet with an editorial schedule.
+For example for the gift business, we were writing 3 posts per week (then every day during the Christmas run-up)

 Keep an eye on your competitors.
 What are they doing for the gaps in the seasonality?
-Set up a Google account and sign up to alerts on their brand names and words that are important to you.
+Set up a Google account and sign up for alerts on their brand names plus words that are important to you.
 Better still work out your own plan.
 Don’t be a follower…

 If you have a schedule and a calendar you’ll never be chasing the content and be prepared (the gift company were writing content for Christmas in Jan/Feb for SEO purposes).